AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51291-restricted-admin-can-add-images-videos-to-product-assigned-to-multiple-websites.md

 1. Log in as an admin.
 1. Create a second website, store, and store view.
-1. Create a second admin role with resources only for the second website, store and store view.
+1. Create a second admin role with resources only for the second website, store, and store view.
 1. Create a second admin, and assign it to the new restricted admin role.
 1. Create a new product, and assign it to both the default and the new websites.
 1. Log out from the main admin profile.